Tinyblargon/proxmox-go-sdk/docs/style-guide/sdk.md

 It is important to note that every public function becomes a critical point of reliance for some software.
 As such, it is imperative to uphold backward compatibility when making changes.
 See [Versioning](#versioning) for more information.

+## Standardized Interfaces

+Standardized interfaces are key in software development for consistent functionality exposure.
+They enhance code understanding, usage, and system interoperability.

+If the Go standard library has an interface for existing functionality, use it.
+It's designed with best practices, well-documented, and tested.
+Ignoring it can lead to complexity and compatibility issues.

 ## Pure and Impure Functions